Video-FocalNets: Spatio-Temporal Focal Modulation for Video Action Recognition: Introduction

 We present an effective and efficient architecture for video recognition named Video-FocalNet (\autoref{fig:intro:tradeoff}).
 Video-FocalNet proposes a spatio-temporal focal modulation architecture that reverses the steps of the self-attention operation for better efficiency.
 This architecture is inspired by focal modulation~\cite{yang2022focal} for image recognition and extends it to videos by independently \emph{aggregating} the surrounding spatial and temporal context for each token into spatial and temporal modulators, followed by fusing them with the queries in the \emph{interaction} step.
 The aggregation is based on a hierarchical contextualization step using a stack of depthwise and pointwise convolutions for the spatial and temporal branches, respectively, followed by a gated aggregation that enables modeling both short- and long-range dependencies.
 The aggregation step (based on depthwise/pointwise convolutions) and the interaction step (based on element-wise multiplication) are both computationally less expensive than their self-attention counterparts i.e., query-key interactions and query-value aggregation via matrix multiplications.

 We extensively explore various design configurations for optimal spatio-temporal context modeling with focal modulation.
 Our analysis shows that the proposed parallel spatial and temporal focal modulation design offers the best performance and is suitably efficient compared to other sequential designs.
 We introduce a family of Video-FocalNet architectures (tiny, small, and base) based on spatio-temporal focal modulation and demonstrate their favorable performance compared to state-of-the-art transformer-based methods on video recognition at a lower computational cost.
 Our major contributions are summarized as follows: \begin{itemize} \item We tackle the challenge of effective spatio-temporal modeling for video recognition.
 To solve this challenge, we propose a video-focal modulation block that is able to use computationally efficient depthwise and pointwise convolutions through a hierarchical context aggregation design for local-global context modeling. \item We explore various design choices for spatio-temporal focal modulation and propose a parallel design for spatial and temporal encoding that optimizes for both performance and computation cost as shown in \autoref{fig:ablation:design_tradeoff}. \item We achieve state-of-the-art performance on three major benchmarks: Kinetics-400~\cite{kay2017k400}, Kinetics-600~\cite{carreira2018k600} and Something-Something-v2~\cite{goyal2017ssv2}, surpassing comparable methods in literature by $0.6\%$, $1.2\%$ and $0.6\%$ respectively.
-We also achieve an optimal trade-off between performance and computation cost as shown in \autoref{fig:intro:tradeoff}. \end{itemize}
+Also, we outperform previous works on the relatively smaller Diving-48~\cite{yingwei2018d48} and ActivityNet-1.3~\cite{heilbron2015anet} datasets.
+We achieve an optimal trade-off between accuracy and computation cost as shown in \autoref{fig:intro:tradeoff}. \end{itemize}